-Brown et al. (2002a) presented quantile plots for a few applications of this test.
-For the PS data, we found it convenient to use L = 6 minutes.
-For the other types, we use L = 60 minutes, because these calls involved much lower arrival rates.
+Brown et. al. (2002b) contains quantile plots for a few applications of this test.
+For the Regular (PS) data we found it convenient to use L = 6 minutes.
+For the other types we use L = 60 minutes, since these calls involved much lower arrival rates.

-We omit the plots here to save space and because they demonstrate only minor deviations from the ideal straight-line pattern.
-One example involves arrival times of the PS calls arriving between 11:12 AM and 11:18 AM on all weekdays in November and December.
-A second example involves arrival of IN calls on Monday, November 23, from 7 AM to midnight.
-This was a typical midweek day in our dataset.
+We omit the plots here to save space and because they show only minor deviations from the ideal straight line pattern.
+One example involves arrival times of the Regular (PS) calls arriving between 11:12am and 11:18am on all weekdays in November and December.
+A second example involves arrival of IN calls throughout Monday, November 23; from 7am to midnight.
+This was a typical midweek day in our data set.

 For both of the examples, the null hypothesis is not rejected, and we conclude that their data are consistent with the assumption of an inhomogeneous Poisson process for the arrival of calls.
-The respective Kolmogorov-Smirnov statistics have values K = .0316 (p value $\approx .8$ with n = 420) and K = .0423(p value $\approx .9$ with n = 172).
-These results are typical of those that we obtained from various selections of blocks of the various types of calls involving comparable sample sizes.
-Thus overall, from tests of this nature, there is no evidence in this dataset to reject a null hypothesis that the arrival of calls from the VRU is an inhomogeneous Poisson process.
+The respective Kolmogorov-Smirnov statistics have values K = 0.0316 (P-value ≈ 0.8 with n = 420) and K = 0.0423 (P-value ≈ 0.9 with n = 172).
+These results are typical of those we have obtained from various selections of blocks of the various types of calls involving comparable sample sizes.
+Thus, overall from tests of this nature there is no evidence in this data set to reject a null hypothesis that the arrival of calls from the VRU is an inhomogeneous Poisson process.

-As an attempt to further validate the inhomogeneous Poisson character, we applied this method to the 48,193 PS calls in November and December in 6-minute blocks.
-With this large amount of data, one could expect to detect more than statistically negligible departures from the null hypothesis because of rounding of times in the data (to the nearest second) and because arrival rates are not exactly constant within 6-minute time spans.
-To compensate for the rounding, we "unrounded" the data before applying the test by adding independent uniform (0, 1) noise to each observation.
+As an attempt to further validate the inhomogeneous Poisson character we applied this method to the 48,193 Regular (PS) calls in November and December in blocks of 6 minutes.
+With this large amount of data one could expect to detect more than statistically negligible departures from the null hypothesis because of rounding of times in the data (to the nearest second) and because arrival rates are not exactly constant within 6 minute time spans.
+To compensate for the rounding we "unrounded" the data before applying the test by adding independent uniform (0,1) noise to each observation.
 (This unrounding did noticeably improve the fit to the ideal pattern.)
-After the unrounding, the resulting Kolmogorov-Smirnov statistic was K = .009.
-This is a very small deviation from the ideal; neverthe less, the p value for this statistic with such a large n = 48,963is $p \approx .00007$.
-[To provide an additional benchmark for evaluating the (lack of) importance of this value, we note that this same statistic with $n \approx 22,000$ would have had p value $\approx .05$, which is just acceptable.]
+After the unrounding the resulting K-S statistic was K = 0.009.
+This is a very small deviation from the ideal; nevertheless the P-value for this statistic with such a large n = 48,963 is $P \approx 0.00007$.
+(In order to provide an additional bench mark to evaluate the (lack of) importance of this value we note that this same statistic with $n \approx 22,000$ would have had P-value ≈ 0.05 , which is just acceptable.)

-4. SERVICE TIME
+4 SERVICE TIME

 The goal of a visit to the call center is the service itself.
-Table 1 summarizes the mean, standard deviation (SD), and median service times for the four types of service of main interest.
-The very few calls with service times > 1 hour were not considered (i.e., we treat them as outliers).
-IN calls has little effect on the numbers.
-IN calls have the longest service times, with stock trading (NE) service calls next.
-Potential customers (NW) have the shortest service time (which is consistent with the nature of these calls).
-An important implication is that the workload that Internet consultation imposes on the system is greater than its share in terms of percent of calls.
-In earlier work (Brown et al. 2002a) we also verified that the full cumulative distributions of the service times are stochastically ordered in the same fashion as the means in Table 1.
+Table 1 summarizes the mean, SD and median service times for the four types of service of main interest.
+The very few calls with service time larger than one hour were not considered (i.e. we treat them as outliers).
+Including these calls has little effect on the numbers.